Joseph A. Lombardo

 Chief of Detectives Anthony Ambrose is leading the investigation into the violence, while law enforcement is simultaneously enlisting outside help from the general public.
 The Essex County Sheriff’s Crime Stoppers program is offering a $10,000 reward to anyone who can offer police information that leads to an arrest.
 So far, the motive which fueled the killings remains a mystery to officers.

 Local residents are hopeful that the reward being offered by the Crime Stoppers program will help speed up the investigation.
 Newark man Hakeem Johnson, who lives near the site of Zaire Williams’ death on South 20th Street, says, “You gotta do what you feel is right at the end of the day.”
 Johnson comments, “Now his [Williams’] family is mourning his death.
 He hadn’t even lived yet.”

-Longer Hours and a New Precinct for Newark Law Enforcement
+Longer Hours and a New Precinct for Newark New Jersey Law Enforcement

 While law enforcement continues the hunt for answers, Newark’s politicians are taking their own aggressive measures.